HydroGEM: A Self Supervised Zero Shot Hybrid TCN Transformer Foundation Model for Continental Scale Streamflow Quality Control: Discussion

 \subsection{Interpretation of Key Findings}

-The successful development and validation of HydroGEM shows that foundation model principles can be effectively adapted to operational hydrological quality control, addressing a critical bottleneck in environmental monitoring infrastructure.
+HydroGEM demonstrates that foundation model principles can be effectively adapted to operational hydrological quality control, addressing a critical bottleneck in environmental monitoring infrastructure.
 The results reveal several important insights about both the model's capabilities and the nature of streamflow data quality challenges.

-The two-stage training approach proves remarkably effective at learning generalizable hydrometric principles without extensive labeled anomaly datasets.
+The two-stage training approach proves effective at learning generalizable hydrometric principles without extensive labeled anomaly datasets.
 By pretraining on 6.03 million clean sequences, HydroGEM develops robust representations of normal hydrological behavior that serve as an inductive bias for anomaly detection.
 Recession curves, rating relationships, and seasonal patterns emerge naturally from the self-supervised objective.
-The subsequent fine-tuning with simplified synthetic anomalies forces the model to learn fundamental consistency principles rather than memorizing specific corruption signatures.
-The four-axis separation between training and test distributions provides strong evidence that the 36.3\% performance gain over baselines reflects genuine abstraction rather than pattern matching.
-This finding suggests that the historical challenge of limited labeled anomaly data in operational hydrology can be circumvented through careful architectural design and training strategies.
+The subsequent Stage 2 training with simplified synthetic anomalies forces the model to learn fundamental consistency principles rather than memorizing specific corruption signatures.
+The four-axis separation between training and test distributions---equation form, parameter range, channel coupling, and normalized versus physical space---provides evidence that the 2.0$\times$ F1 improvement over baselines reflects genuine abstraction rather than pattern matching.

-The hierarchical normalization scheme successfully allows learning across six orders of magnitude in discharge, from ephemeral desert washes to major rivers, within a single model.
+The hierarchical normalization scheme successfully enables learning across six orders of magnitude in discharge, from ephemeral desert washes to major rivers, within a single model.
 This addresses a fundamental challenge in continental-scale hydrology where traditional approaches either require site-specific calibration or suffer from large-river dominance.
 The combination of logarithmic stabilization, site-specific standardization, and scale embeddings preserves both local patterns and absolute magnitude information.
-The model can thus distinguish a 10 ft$^3$/s anomaly in a small creek from a 10,000 ft$^3$/s anomaly in a major river, despite their identical appearance in normalized space.
+The model can thus distinguish anomalies in small creeks from those in major rivers, despite their similar appearance in normalized space.
 This capability is essential for continental-scale deployment where manual calibration of thousands of sites would be prohibitively expensive.